 Our Start a Project is a great place to begin.

 The Pikes Peak Regional Building Department is responsible for the issuing and management of building permits for all areas under our jurisdiction.
 These areas include unincorporated El Paso County; the cities of Colorado Springs, Fountain and Manitou Springs; the towns of Green Mountain Falls, Monument and Palmer Lake; and in Teller County, the City of Woodland Park.
+We do not service the townships of Ramah or Calhan, nor any other areas of Teller County.

 Many permit requests and issuing can be accomplished online by visiting our Project page and following the simple instructions provided.